anishrav/lead-list-project/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and forked from https://github.com/WebDevSimplified/Learn-React-In-30-Minutes.

 ## Run Project
 You can either open two terminal windows to run the API and the web app, or run the API in the background & web app in the foreground as shown below: